 If the transaction is approved, the processor communicates with the credit card network to collect the funds and transfer them to your account.

-In the past, the only way you could accept online payments was through this type of account, but today, you can bypass this requirement by using a third-party provider known as a payment aggregator.
+In the past, the only way you could accept online payments was through this type of account.
+But today, you can bypass this requirement by using a third-party payment service provider.

 How to Choose a Payment Service Provider

-The right payment service provider for you will depend on your immediate and longer-term business needs.
-When you know exactly what you need, you can start looking at what different providers offer.
+The right payment service provider for you will depend on your immediate and long-term business needs.
+When you know exactly what you want, you can start looking at what different providers offer.

 Which regions does the provider service?

-The provider you choose should be able to let you accept payments from the market(s) you want to serve and those you may want to target in the future.
+The payment service provider you choose should let you accept payments from the market(s) where you’re currently present and those you may want to target in the future.

 Which payment methods are supported?

 Today's customers are picky about how they pay.
-They want to have multiple choices and experience a fast, convenient checkout experience.
-Your provider should be able to let you integrate not only the most popular payment method, but also local payment methods for your target market.
+They want to have multiple choices and a fast, convenient checkout experience.

 Will you be able to customize your checkout experience?

-Your provider should offer you the flexibility to customize your checkout page however you like.
+Your provider should give you the flexibility to customize your checkout page however you like.
 You should be able to tweak the design to match your brand, customize the text, and add the features you need.
-The best providers will also let you perform A/B tests to find the configuration with the best conversion rate.

 What risk management tools does the provider offer?

 While it’s great to be able to accept payments from around the world, there are significant risks involved.
-It’s best to use a provider that offers strong verification, fraud detection, and chargeback protection tools.
+It’s best to use a provider that offers strong verification, fraud detection, and chargeback protection tools to minimize these risks.

 Will it be easy to integrate the system into your site?

-While some providers’ systems may require you to work with developers to integrate them successfully, others come with user-friendly setup processes that don’t require a technical background.
-Pay.com can get you up and running in minutes, no matter your level of expertise
+While some providers’ systems may require you to work with developers to integrate them successfully, others have user-friendly setup processes that don’t require technical knowledge.

 What do you get in terms of reports and analytics?